HTGenomeAnalysisUnit/SCE-VCF/README.md

 - CHARR: ref read fraction in hom alt vars as proposed by Wenham Lu, Broad Institute
 - Mean ref allele AB observed in hom alt genotypes
-- heterozygosity rate (Nhet / Nhom)
+- heterozygosity ratio (Nhet / Nhom)
 - rate on inconsistent het calls (het call with AB outside threshold)

 The tool is better suited for cohort analysis so one can compare value distributions to identify outliers.
 Even a small cohort of 20 samples work fine in our test.